 Add-MailboxPermission <Identity> -User <Identity> -AccessRights FullAccess -InheritanceType All

-So, we have discussed these manual techniques to assign mailbox permissions to the Office 365 user mailboxes.
+So, we have discussed these manual techniques to assign mailbox permissions to the Microsoft 365 user mailboxes.
 Some users with technical knowledge may find it easy to perform while other users might find it difficult to operate especially while dealing with the PowerShell commands.